 Shareholder Protection can provide a succession plan for your business.
 After all, it takes a lot of hard work to make sure your business becomes, and remains, successful.
 When thinking about your exit strategy, it’s important to consider the possibility that you may pass away before that point.
 If that happened, what would happen to the business and the shareholder’s family?

 Shareholder Protection cover is a type of business protection insurance.
-It can provide shareholders with the necessary funds to buy shares back from each other, if one of you were to pass away.
+It can provide shareholders with the necessary funds to buy shares back from each other if one of you were to pass away.
 It can also help if a shareholder becomes too ill to work anymore.

 Shareholder Protection insurance provides a set-out, binding agreement between shareholders.
 It ensures shares remain in the business.
 When a shareholder passes away, their shares become part of the estate which usually goes to the family.
 This means the family now owns the shares.

-Shareholder Protection allows the other shareholders to buy back the shares from the family.
+This type of policy allows the other shareholders to buy back the shares from the family.
 This type of insurance benefits all parties.
 The business can keep the shares, while the family will receive financial support from the monetary value of the shares.

 There are different ways in which this type of cover can be set up, so it’s best to seek advice from a business protection expert.
 This can ensure the policies are set up correctly.
 It also means the valuation of the business is accurate and everyone understands the agreement they are entering into.